Epoch® Slide Presentation Management for PowerPoint Slide Library

 The sixth item on your checklist deals with user common denominators such as font types.
 Bullet points are a concern because not all desktop bullets translate properly online, especially if the bullets are based on a font installed on the designer’s local computer.
 We have come across bullet conversion issues on a slide for a multi-national corporation.
 It was a font issue, so we simply installed that font on our server to support our client’s requirements on the fly.
 However, it is a good practice to standardize design and style such that fonts used in your presentations are readily available on your user’s computer, and thus preserving your brand as intended during distribution and download.
 (I recommend skipping the bullets and having infographics designed in their place.
 Your slides will look more professional and your message will be heard more clearly than bullets.)

 The seventh task can be a little daunting when a user inserts a 4000 x 3500-pixel resolution photograph on a slide or their web homepage.
 Graphics resolution and size problems continuously come up in slides because of inexperienced users mixing print and screen resolution when inserting images in slides without editing the images first.

-Using 300 dpi print resolution images on slides intended for 72 dpi screen presentation and online distribution unnecessarily increases file size.
-This becomes measurable when the administrator has to upload hundreds of presentation decks having 200%, 300% or an even larger size than necessary simply due to a lack of optimization.
+Using 300 dpi print resolution images on slides intended for 72 dpi screen presentation and online distribution unnecessarily increases the file size.
+This becomes measurable when the administrator has to upload hundreds of presentation decks having 200%, 300%, or even larger sizes than necessary simply due to a lack of optimization.
 This is why it’s necessary for you to prepare and optimize presentations slide by slide.
 You will be able to truly utilize the power of an online slide library and reap tremendous benefits.
 It pays to prepare.

 You may ask, “We have over 3,000 slides, how do we create so many folders and upload these presentations?”